solevych/la_project_ecg/README.md

 4. You store the RMSE values in a 2D array and display them with a custom color heatmap.

 In benchmarks.ipynb:
+1. One ECG signal file (MUSE_20180111_155115_19000.csv) is loaded from the ECGData/ directory.
+The first channel is extracted for testing.
+2. The defined filters(Savitzky–Golay (custom implementation), Moving Average, Gaussian Smoothing, Butterworth Low-pass Filter, Median Filter, Wavelet Denoising) are applied to the ECG signal.
+Results are stored in a dictionary.
+3. Each filter is evaluated using SNR and RMSE.
+4. Residual plots (original − filtered) for the first 500 samples are generated to assess how much each filter changes the signal.
+5. A helper function compute_psnr() is implemented to calculate Peak Signal-to-Noise Ratio.